guinn8/resume/src/resumes/software.md

     Jan 2021 - May 2024

-- **Firmware Development:** Engineered robust RTOS C/C++ firmware solutions on 32-bit ARM microcontrollers, ensuring high reliability.
-Utilized Linux as a primary development environment and maintained professional version control with Git.
+- **Firmware Development:** Engineered robust RTOS C/C++ firmware solutions on 32-bit ARM microcontrollers, ensuring high reliability though unit-testing.
+Utilized Linux as a development environment and maintained version control with Git.
-- **Network Protocol Integration**: Utilized TCP/IP, UDP, and DNS protocols to ensure stable and secure data transmission in IoT applications over CAT-M LTE networks.
-Developed robust communication features with advanced error handling, encryption, and data management practices to maximize connectivity reliability in variable network conditions.
-- **Python Development:**  Developed automated test suites in Python to validate embedded IoT applications’ cloud interactions, ensuring reliable data transmission and secure communication.
 - **Technical Leadership:** Led the interview and selection process for five engineering interns, providing hands-on training in firmware development and debugging to ensure they quickly became productive team members.
-- **RTOS Development**: Developed and maintained drivers for peripherals (DAC, ADC, modem, ect.) within a FreeRTOS environment, managing multi-threaded operation to ensure responsive applications.
+- **Device Drivers**: Developed and maintained drivers for peripherals (DAC, ADC, modem, ect.) within a FreeRTOS environment, managing multi-threaded operation.
+Employed logic analyzers to debug digital signal protocols (UART, SPI, I2C).
-- **Quality Assurance:** Conducted thorough unit testing and collaborated closely with the QA team to ensure high-quality firmware releases.
-Collaborated with Electrical Engineers in developing firmware for hardware test fixtures.
-- **Advanced Debugging Techniques:** Expert in utilizing GDB to debug microcontrollers, often at the assembly level.
-Employed logic analyzers and oscilloscopes to debug digital signal protocols (UART, SPI, I2C, CAN).
+- **Network Protocol Integration**: Utilized TCP/IP, UDP, and DNS to ensure stable and secure data transmission in IoT applications over CAT-M LTE networks.
+Developed robust error handling to maximize reliability in variable network conditions.
+- **Python Development:** Forked a substantial open-source Python project, using OOP design principles to customize the tool for internal QA use.
+Extensively used Python to unit-test the network-based features of embedded devices.
+- **Data Management:** Utilized SQL for querying and managing device telemetry data stored in Azure.
+Analyzed large datasets to conduct root-cause analysis and work closely with the QA team to document issues and implement solutions.
+- **GUI Design:** Led the development of user interfaces for multiple embedded projects, developing resource constrained GUI's using LVGL.
+Worked iteratively with clients to refine device HMI, ensuring our products are accessible.
 - **Client Engagement:** Excelled in client interactions, from cold conversations at tradeshows (CES 23/24) to in-depth meetings during international trips.
 Experienced in converting customer business needs to concrete development objectives.

 ## Research in Theoretical Computer Science -- NSERC Research Award